notrustverify/pastenym-frontend/README.md

 ### Frontend
 NodeJS (`v18.2.0`) and NPM (`v9.20.0`) are used for the frontend.

-1. Create a `.env` file with the same keys are in `.env.example` with your values.
-The `REACT_APP_NYM_CLIENT_SERVER` value should match the address displayed by the backend.
+1. Copy the `.env.example` to `.env`.
+Detailled values are explained in `.env details` section at the bottom
 2. Run `npm install` and grab a cup of coffee
 3. Run `npm run start` and go to [http://localhost:8080](http://localhost:8080) in your favorite browser.